tyncha/new-elk/README.md

-# Elk_Stack
-Introduction

-The Elastic Stack — formerly known as the ELK Stack — is a collection of open-source software produced by Elastic which allows you to search, analyze, and visualize logs generated from any source in any format, a practice known as centralized logging.
-Centralized logging can be very useful when attempting to identify problems with your servers or applications, as it allows you to search through all of your logs in a single place.
-It’s also useful because it allows you to identify issues that span multiple servers by correlating their logs during a specific time frame.

-The Elastic Stack has four main components:

-Elasticsearch: a distributed RESTful search engine which stores all of the collected data.
-Logstash: the data processing component of the Elastic Stack which sends incoming data to Elasticsearch.

-Kibana: a web interface for searching and visualizing logs.

-Beats: lightweight, single-purpose data shippers that can send data from hundreds or thousands of machines to either Logstash or Elasticsearch.

-Here you will install the Elastic Stack on a CentOS 7 server.
-You will learn how to install all of the components of the Elastic Stack — including Filebeat, a Beat used for forwarding and centralizing logs and files — and configure them to gather and visualize system logs.
-Additionally, because Kibana is normally only available on the localhost, you will use Nginx to proxy it so it will be accessible over a web browser.
-At the end of this tutorial, you will have Elasticsearch, Kibana and Logstash on a  server, referred to as the Elastic Stack server, and Filebeat to push logs on the remote server.

 Note: When installing the Elastic Stack, you should use the same version across the entire stack.
 This tutorial uses  Elasticsearch 6.5.2, Kibana 6.5.2, Logstash 6.5.2, and Filebeat 6.5.2